AcademySoftwareFoundation/openvdb/tsc/process/security.md

 **Security and OpenVDB**

-The OpenVDB project takes security very seriously.
+The OpenVDB Technical Steering Committee (TSC) takes security very seriously.

 OpenVDB was not originally built as an outward-facing library.
 Users should exercise caution when working with untrusted data.